metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 | Utility         | ✅          | ❌       | ✅   | PNFTs only       |                                                           |
 | Staking         | ✅          | ❌       | ❌   | PNFTs only       |                                                           |

+Notice that the **Standard** delegate has a lot more power than the other PNFT-specific delegates as we must simply defer to the spl-token delegate.
+However, the other delegates are more granular and can be used in more specific use cases.
+For instance, the **Sale** delegate is perfect for listing assets on marketplaces since they forbid the owner to burn or transfer as long as the delegate is set.

+Let's go through each of these Token delegate in a bit more details and provide code samples for approving, revoking and using them.

 ### Standard Delegate

-_Coming soon..._

-The Standard Delegate is a wrapper around the SPL Token Program to offer the same API regardless of the Token Standard.
-It is analogous to setting a delegate directly using the Token program.
+As mentioned above, the Standard Delegate is a mere wrapper around spl-token delegates.
+Whilst we could simply send instructions to the Token program directly, this delegate aims to offer the same API on Token Metadata regardless of the Token Standard.
+Here are some key properties of the Standard Delegate:

+- This delegate does not work with Programmable Non-Fungibles.
 - The Delegate Authority can transfer the asset to any address.
 Doing so will revoke the Delegate Authority.
 - The Delegate Authority can burn the asset.
 - The Delegate Authority can lock the asset — also known as "freezing" the asset on the Token program.
-Until the Delegate Authority unlocks the asset, the owner cannot transfer it, burn it, or revoke the Delegate Authority.
+Until the Delegate Authority unlocks (or "thaw") the asset, the owner cannot transfer it, burn it, or revoke the Delegate Authority.
 - When used with fungible assets, an amount greater than 1 can be provided to specify the number of tokens to delegate to the Delegate Authority.

 {% dialect-switcher title="Work with Standard delegates" %}